glideinWMS/glideinwms/bigfiles/README.txt

 https://glideinwms.fnal.gov/downloads/glideinwms-bigfiles-latest.tgz

-Whenever releasing the software or doing other operations involving one or more of the referred files you will have to download the big files archive, e.g using wget or curl.
+Whenever releasing the software or doing other operations involving one or more of the referred files you will have to download the big files archive.

-wget https://glideinwms.fnal.gov/downloads/glideinwms-bigfiles-latest.tgz
-tar xvzf glideinwms-bigfiles-latest.tgz
+Use ./update-bigfiles.sh or perform it manually: wget https://glideinwms.fnal.gov/downloads/glideinwms-bigfiles-latest.tgz tar xvzf glideinwms-bigfiles-latest.tgz